Dynamic Event-Triggered Consensus of Multi-agent Systems on Matrix-weighted Networks: Introduction

-Note that the trigger thresholds in aforementioned results were state-dependent.
-The events are triggered when the measurement error equals or exceeds the trigger threshold, which can be regarded as the static triggering conditions.
+Note that the thresholds in the aforementioned results were state-dependent.
+The events are triggered when the measurement error equals or exceeds the threshold, which can be regarded as the static triggering conditions.
 At the beginning of system evolution, the static triggering conditions can effectively reduce the communication cost, as they are not easy to be satisfied.
-However, when time goes, it can be triggered frequently since the trigger threshold becomes smaller and smaller, leading to unnecessary triggering instants.
-In \cite{yi2018dynamic}, distributed event-triggered consensus control of first-order multi-agent systems was examined, where a dynamic parameter associated with agents\textquoteright{} states was introduced in the triggering conditions.
-Consensus of second-order multi-agent systems was investigated in \cite{sheng2017dynamical} with a centralized dynamic triggering condition.
-The distributed adaptive dynamic event-triggered strategies for general linear multi-agent systems are proposed in \cite{he2019adaptive}.
-It was shown that dynamic parameters ensures less triggering instants and played essential roles in avoiding Zeno behaviors.
-For more details about event-triggered problem of multi-agent systems, one can refer to the recent survey papers \cite{ding2017overview,nowzari2019event}.
+However, as time goes by, it can be triggered frequently since the threshold becomes smaller and smaller, leading to unnecessarily triggered instants.
+In \citet{yi2018dynamic}, distributed event-triggered consensus of the first-order multi-agent system was examined, where a dynamic parameter associated with agents\textquoteright{} states was introduced in the triggering conditions.
+The consensus of the second-order multi-agent system was investigated in \citet{sheng2017dynamical} with a centralized dynamic triggering condition.
+The distributed adaptive dynamic event-triggered strategies for general linear multi-agent systems are proposed in \citet{he2019adaptive}.
+It was shown that dynamic parameters ensure fewer triggering instants and played essential roles in avoiding Zeno behaviors.
+Recently, the event-trigger mechanism is ubiquitously employed in distributed control of network systems.
+For instance, secure synchronization of network systems using double event-triggering mechanisms subject to actuator fault is examined in \citet{xu2022secure}.
+Event-triggered security controller design of cyber-physical systems subject to cyber-attacks are investigated in \citet{zha2022dynamic,zha2021dynamic,liu2021quantized}.
+The event-triggered dynamic output quantization controller is designed for switched T-S fuzzy systems with unstable modes in \citet{yang2022event}.
+Stabilization of markovian jump boolean networks via event-triggered control is provided in \citet{chen2022stabilization}.
+The event-triggered bipartite consensus problem for coupled general linear systems is investigated in \citet{pan2018event,zhang2020adaptive,cai2022adaptive}.
+For more details about the event-triggered problem of multi-agent systems, one can refer to the recent survey papers and references therein \citet{ding2017overview,nowzari2019event}.

+Although the event-triggered consensus problem for scalar-weighted networks has been extensively investigated, since matrix-weighted networks introduce more complexity in the design and analysis of the event-trigger mechanism, the related results are unfortunately still in their infancy.
+In general, a crucial challenge in dealing with the convergence analysis using the Lyapunov function method for matrix-weighted networks is the loss of commutative property of edge weight compared with scalar-weighted networks.
+The extension to matrix-weighted networks is not trivial since the specific properties of weight matrices associated with edges have to be extracted for the convenience/stability analysis of the matrix-weighted networks under the event-triggered interaction protocol.
+Recently, the event-triggered consensus problem on matrix-weighted networks is examined in \citet{pan2021event}, where the triggering condition is periodically checked which, however, can be computationally inefficient.